 We have also incorporated a review element into our database that works to take previous apprentice experience into account.
 All reviews written were reported by apprentice or employee “references” that were provided by the farm through their application.
 We believe this element of our database furthers community accountability and will help provide applicants with resources to help them make an informed decision when accepting farm positions.

 Interested in being listed?
 Please visit the Farm Application Page to get started.

-A: Hiring and managing farm workers and apprentices can be a confusing endeavor, especially for those who are new employers.
-The Organic Growers School resources on continuing farm worker education, as well as resources on best management practices in order for your farm and your farms apprentices get the most out of employment.
-We also have a list of additional labor resources for consideration, including mentorship resources and other databases, national and international, to find workers.
-You can also give us a shout with specific questions at email@example.com.
+Organic Growers School provides resources on continuing farm worker education, as well as resources on best management practices in order for your farm and your farms apprentices get the most out of employment.
+We also have a list of additional labor resources for consideration, including mentorship resources and other databases (both national and international) to find workers.
+Please contact us with specific questions at email@example.com.

 How much do I need to pay my farm workers?

 Do I have to provide on-farm housing to apprentices?

 What is the maximum salary or wage threshold that I can pay apprentices before I must deduct taxes from their paychecks?